ismelbr/bibliotheca/front/README.md

 - book detail: The user can edit the title of a given book in her book list.
 - new book: The user can add a new book to her list.
 Duplicate book title are not valid.
   This validation is checked in the client and server side.
+- password: The user can modify his password on this page.

 ## Store